MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/using-cloudscript-actions-with-playstream.md

 ms.localizationpriority: medium
 ---

-# Using CloudScript actions with PlayStream
+# Using CloudScript Actions with PlayStream

-When a **CloudScript Handler** is launched from a **PlayStream** action, that **Handler** has access to additional data on why it is being run - the context - which you can use to drive your server-side logic.
+When a **CloudScript Handler** is launched from a **PlayStream Action**, that **Handler** has access to additional data on why it is being run - the context - which you can use to drive your server-side logic.

 This tutorial walks you through what all is available in the context and how to make use of it in your **CloudScript Handlers**.

 ## CloudScript basics

-The key to getting the most out of **CloudScript** is knowing how to work with the inputs you have available – namely, the args and context for your handler.
+The key to getting the most out of **CloudScript** is knowing how to work with the inputs you have available – namely, the **args** and context for your **Handler**.

 For example, here’s the **helloWorld** example from the starter **CloudScript** loaded as **Revision 1** in all newly created **Titles** (also available in our **GitHub**, [shown below](https://github.com/PlayFab/CloudScriptSamples/tree/master/BasicSample)).